One Last Time (Ariana Grande song): Synopsis

 The music video displays news anchor reports about the Earth on course to pass through the tail of a comet named Eurydice, as well as displaying a worldwide panic.
 The rest of the video then is presented through the use of a handheld video camera.
 Grande is in a Fiat car as the passenger, with her boyfriend (played by Matt Bennett), who is recording.
 They are stuck in traffic as they try to leave the city, implied to be Los Angeles, California.
 While everyone around them is panicking, Grande seems to be calm as she wants to get a closer look at the comet.
 Impatient, she leaves the car while Bennett tries to stop her, and then follows.
 They make their way through the crowds, but are stopped by the police who are barricading the street.
 Meanwhile, the comet erupts in the sky and begins to crash to the ground as the song starts.
-Grande manages to get through but Bennett is unable to, so he goes through an open ambulance and manages to catch up with her in an alleyway with stairs leading up into an apartment complex.
-Ariana notices the comet in the sky.
+Grande manages to get through but Bennett is unable to, so he goes through an open ambulance and manages to catch up with her in an alleyway with stairs leading up into an apartment complex as Grande notices the comet in the sky.
 The two enter a home of a frightened family and try to leave through the other door, only for the comet to crash into the building, nearly killing both of them.
 Frightened, the two continue on and enter a room filled with television screens of the comet and an old man sitting at a desk.
 As the former two of them try to leave, the latter tries to stop them, but they knock him to the ground, and all the screens change to the same countdown timer.
 Grande and Bennett eventually make their way up the rooftop after subduing the old man again, who had caught up with them.
-The camera is then set down, and shows the two of them embracing each other One Last Time until the comet crashes down, destroys everything and leads the Earth to an end.
+The camera is then set down, and shows the two of them embracing each other one last time until the comet crashes down.